WildCatKnA/webmax-linux/README.md

 - [Win10/11] When exiting the application, the shortcut in *%APPDATA%\Roaming\Microsoft\Windows\StartMenu\Programs* is deleted;
 (If you don't need this shortcut at all, you can use the Win7 version - in my experience, this version doesn't create a shortcut)
 - [MacOS] The tray menu has moved to the main panel and now "lives" next to the Apple icon (left-clicking the tray icon to show/hide the application)

 ### v1.0.4-12
 - Now the contents of an open chat are stretched to the full width when the window is large.

+### v1.0.4-13
+- Navigation (scrolling) with the PgUp/PgDn keys in chat If there is no active chat, navigate the chat list (second segment of the window).
+You can also use the up/down arrow keys.
+- Fixed an issue with clicking "Add Chats" in the "New" tab.
+Previously, the application window would minimize to the tray (thanks to the MAX authors for this behavior).
+- Added another condition to the "number of unread chats" section.
+Hopefully, if all read chats are actually read, the tray icon will show zero.
+- Fixed the window behavior when clicking the "X" ("close window").